Amoycan Industrial Centre fire

 The Amoycan Industrial Centre fire began on 21 June 2016 in a self-storage facility housed in an industrial building in Ngau Tau Kok, Kowloon, Hong Kong.
 The fire was Hong Kong's longest-burning in two decades, and claimed the lives of two firemen.

 Site

-The Amoycan Industrial Centre Block No.1 is a 66-year old (as of 2016) multi-storey flatted factory building.
+The Amoycan Industrial Centre Block No.1 is a multi-storey flatted factory building that was 66 years old in 2016.
 Developed by Amoy Canning, the block's present-day owner is Hang Lung Group, a local developer that acquired the property investment arm of Amoy Food.
 At the time of the fire it housed several tenants including small factories, a church, and SC Storage, a mini-warehouse self-storage facility where the fire began.
 Owing to the building's age, it was legally exempt from installing a sprinkler system.

 Fire

-The fire originated in the third floor of the building at SC Storage at 11:00 am on 21 June 2016.
-It was upgraded to a three alarm fire at 12:14 pm before being further upgraded to a four alarm at 7:46 pm.
+The fire originated on the third floor of the building at SC Storage at 11:00 am on 21 June 2016.
+It was upgraded to a three-alarm fire at 12:14 pm before being further upgraded to a four-alarm level at 7:46 pm.